marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     regenerate-key           : Regenerate an access key for a Azure Cosmos DB database account. show                     : Get the details of an Azure Cosmos DB database account. update                   : Update an Azure Cosmos DB database account.

+If you know me, I'm all about using 'az deployment' to test my ARM Template deployments.

+marlon@linux:~$ az deployment -h

+Group
+    az deployment : Manage Azure Resource Manager deployments at subscription scope.

+Subgroups:
+    operation : Manage deployment operations.

+Commands:
+    create    : Start a deployment.
+    delete    : Deletes a deployment from the deployment history. export    : Export the template used for a deployment. list      : Get all the deployments for a subscription. show      : Gets a deployment.
+    validate  : Validate whether a template is syntactically correct. wait      : Place the CLI in a waiting state until a deployment condition is met.

 </pre>